International students

 Work and your visa

 Depending on how much time you need to dedicate to your studies, you might be able to work while in the UK.
-However, this might not always be possible.
 Whether you can work in the UK will also depend on your visa status.
 Make sure to check whether your visa allows you to work during your studies.
 Find out more about work and your visa.

 Jobs and work experience